antfu/talks/2025-09-18/src/slides.md

 <!--
 Needless to say, but [click] to make tools that people love,

-I think the only true tip is [click] "to put love into tools we make".
+I think the only true tip is [click] "to put love into the tools we make".

 That's all for my talk.
 Thank you!
 -->